bernardo-anomalous/MobulaAUVWorkspace/README-EASY.md

 ```

 As a lifecycle node it writes the final angles to each servo and reports state on topics like `current_servo_angles` and `servo_driver/heartbeat`.
+If an angle in a command is `NaN`, that servo keeps its previous position.

 ### `imu_node` – orientation sensing